aka Texas Chainsaw 3D

-This sequel, which is unrelated to the 2003 remake, comes from a variety of parties, including Millennium Films and their parent company Nu Image who make mostly B-budget action and monster films but in recent years have been behind a bunch of big-screen revivals of 1970s/80s properties with the likes of The Wicker Man (2006), Day of the Dead (2008), It’s Alive (2008), Rambo (2008), The Bad Lieutenant – Port of Call: New Orleans (2009), Conan the Barbarian (2011), The Mechanic (2011) and Hellboy (2019).
+This sequel, which is unrelated to the 2003 remake, comes from a variety of parties, including Millennium Films and their parent company Nu Image who make mostly B-budget action and monster films but in recent years have been behind a bunch of big-screen revivals of 1970s/80s properties with the likes of The Wicker Man (2006), Day of the Dead (2008), It’s Alive (2008), Rambo (2008), The Bad Lieutenant – Port of Call: New Orleans (2009), Conan the Barbarian (2011), The Mechanic (2011), Hellboy (2019) and Rambo: Last Blood (2019).
 Director John Luessenhop had previously made the non-genre Lockdown (2000) and Takers (2010).
 Screenwriter Adam Marcus’s greatest contribution to the world of cinema was as director/writer of the Friday the 13th sequel Jason Goes to Hell: The Final Friday (1993).
 Also in the screenwriting mix is Stephen Susco who wrote the English-language remake of The Grudge (2004) and its sequel The Grudge 2 (2006) and directed Unfriended: Dark Web (2018).

 All of the Texas Chainsaw Massacre films to come out after the first exist in a hodgepodge of continuity that contradicts every other film.
 Texas Chainsaw 3D is no different, although it is the one sequel that pays the most fanservice than any other follow-up.
 The film gets in cameo appearances from the original Leatherface Gunnar Hansen who plays the head of the Sawyer clan in the prologue, while Bill Moseley, who played the new family member Chop Top in The Texas Chainsaw Massacre 2, is cast as the equivalent of The Cook (the family member who is seen leading the siege) and Marilyn Burns, the original Sally Hardesty, plays the grandmother in the flashbacks.
 Furthermore, the film gives the backwoods family the name Sawyer and states the name of the Cook as being Drayton Sawyer (a continuity aspect that was introduced in Texas Chainsaw Massacre 2 – even if this film throws out connection to that sequel in every other aspect).